ManasaGembali-1/Apexplanet-Task-2/README.md

 # 🎨 ArtSpace – Share Your Creativity

 ArtSpace is a responsive and interactive web application that allows users to explore beautiful artwork, submit their own creations, and dynamically manage an image gallery.
-This project was built as part of the ApexPlanet Internship – Task 2.

 ## 🌟 Features

 - **Responsive Design** using Flexbox, CSS Grid, and media queries.